d3x0r/sack.vfs/README.md

     Config - Process configuration files; also streaming text parsing (methods)[#Config_Methods]
     ComPort - (see below)

-    log(string) - log a string.
-    memDump() - log memory stats (track module memory leaks) mkdir() - make a directory in the current path; handles recursive directory creation. u8xor(s,k) - utility function to apply a string mask. b64xor(s,k) - utility function to just xor a value into a base64 string without expanding the values. id() - generate a unique ID (256 bits, 32 bytes, 44chars, trailing '=').
-    Id() - generate a short unique ID (12 bytes, 16chars). loadComplete() - Indicate to SACK system that this is completed loading (task summoner support;linux;deprecated)

     System - Namespace for SACK system interface routines (The above methods should be moved into this namespace) createMemory(name,byte size) - creates a named memory region; memory regions by name are shared on the system. openMemory(name) - opens an existing names region; returns an ArrayBuffer which can be mapped to a typed array by application. enableThreadFileSystem() - enables mounting file systems specifically for this thread allowSpawn() - returns task allowed state
         disallowSpawn() - disble task spawns for this thread dumpRegisteredNames() - dumps internal procedure/interface registry
         reboot() - on windows, trigger a reboot.
     Task(options) - an interface for createing and monitoring tasks.
         Task constructor takes an option object.